chrismclarke/sami-maths-club/README.md

 Could also cache api calls, however not currently required as firestore has own cache (would be useful if other external apis)

+Note, local serve will fail as expecting gzip